Room Parent FAQ

 What should I keep in mind for classroom party planning?

-• In accordance with the district’s wellness policy, as well as state and federal regulations, any foods or beverages served to students during the school day must meet a certain set of nutritional standards.
-Be sure to follow the APS guidelines for any snacks brought into classroom parties or events.
+- In accordance with the district’s wellness policy, as well as state and federal regulations, any foods or beverages served to students during the school day must meet a certain set of nutritional standards.
+Be sure to follow the APS guidelines for any snacks brought into classroom parties or events (*this link is currently broken on the APS website, we’ve reached out to them to update it, in the meantime see below for a graphic we had made that outlined the details*).
 APS also provides catering for classroom parties!
 Click here to learn more or to place an order.

 What should I keep in mind for teacher gifts?